larryknaebelobsidian/kingdom/Proposition 109. An examination of the passages of Scripture supposed to teach the Church-Kingdom theory will confirm our doctrine of the Kingdom..md

 ### Obs.
 2
 #### Rom.
 14:17
 for the kingdom of God is not eating and drinking, but righteousness and peace and joy in the Holy Spirit.
+#### Luke 16:16
+The Law and the Prophets were until John; since that time the good news of the kingdom of God is proclaimed, and everyone is forcing his way into it.
+#### Matt.
+11:11-12
+Truly I say to you, among those born of women there has not arisen _anyone_ greater than John the Baptist!
+Yet the one who is least in the kingdom of heaven is greater than he.
+12 And from the days of John the Baptist until now the kingdom of heaven suffers violence, and violent men take it by force.
+#### John 3:3-5
+Jesus answered and said to him, “Truly, truly, I say to you, unless one is born again he cannot see the kingdom of God.”
+4 Nicodemus said to Him, “How can a man be born when he is old?
+Can he enter a second time into his mother’s womb and be born?”
+5 Jesus answered, “Truly, truly, I say to you, unless one is born of water and the Spirit he cannot enter into the kingdom of God.
 ### Obs.
 3
 #### Col. 1:13
 Who rescued us from the authority of darkness, and transferred us to the kingdom of the Son of His love,
 #### Rev. 1:9
 I, John, your brother and fellow partaker in the tribulation and kingdom and perseverance _which are_ in Jesus, was on the island called Patmos because of the word of God and the witness of Jesus.